Grandfather Clock Chime Issues

 Author of Clockworks.com

-See this article on that issue
+See this article on strike quantity issues

 https://www.clockworks.com/posts/grandfather-clock-strike-quantity-correction